samhsia/SCALE-Sim/README.md

 *NOTE: SCALE-Sim needs python3 to run correctly.
 If you are using python2, you might run into typecasting errors*

 ### Custom Experiment
-This experiment will run the default MLPERF_AlphaGoZero_32x32_os architechture contained inside scale.cfg.
+This experiment will run the default MLPERF_AlphaGoZero_32x32_os architecture contained inside scale.cfg.
 It will also run alexnet as its network topology.
 * Run the command: ```python scale.py```
 * Wait for the run to finish